エピソード

 4 分

-Thank you for tuning in to Taiwan Tariff News and Tracker.
-For the most current updates on this developing situation, be sure to subscribe.
+As the August 1 deadline approaches, listeners can expect more headlines and market swings, especially for Taiwan’s high-tech exporters.
+That’s all for today on Taiwan Tariff News and Tracker.
+Thanks for tuning in, and don’t forget to subscribe.
 This has been a quiet please production, for more check out quiet please dot ai.

 For more check out https://www.quietperiodplease.com/